Property Taxes on Mobile Homes and Manufactured Housing: How They Work

 Frequently Asked Questions

 Mobile homes and manufactured housing are taxed as either real property or personal property depending on your state and whether the home is permanently affixed to land.
-If classified as real property (attached to a permanent foundation on owned land), it is taxed like any other home.
-If classified as personal property (on a rented lot or not permanently attached), it is taxed through a separate system, often with an annual registration fee or excise tax.
+If classified as real property (attached to a permanent foundation on owned land), they are assessed using the same methods as site-built homes.